 Italy’s a testy jurisdiction for the iGaming business and poker alike.
-Come January 1, 2019, a new legislation will come into force, restricting any and all public advertisement promoting gambling and poker products, and it’s a measure that has long been in the making.
+Come January 1, 2019, a new legislation will come into force, restricting any and all public advertisements promoting gambling and poker products, and it’s a measure that has long been in the making.
 This, however, doesn’t seem to scare companies in the slightest.

 Quickspin, an established iGaming operator, has partnered up with The Stars Group’s PokerStars, the company’s popular card room, to help the company bring its products Italy.
-It’s a not the first non-endemic partnership for PokerStars, too, as the focus of the deal will be casino games rather than poker.
+It’s not the first non-endemic partnership for PokerStars, too, as the focus of the deal will be casino games rather than poker.

 PokerStars will help the Playtech-owned studio deliver a number of popular slots for Italian casinos, such as Sakura Fortune, Dragon Shine, Phoenix Sun, and gradually roll-out additional content in the months to follow.
 It’s worth noting other PokerStars’ partnerships with iGaming developers in the past as well.

 We are delighted to have secured a deal with PokerStars.
 Going live with them is exciting for us and continues our exciting plans for expansion – Quickspin’s Daniel Lindberg

 Quickspin’s chief executive Daniel Lindberg explained that his company had a distinct penchant for slot games and that the company’s mission was to create products that people would enjoy, talk about, and share.
 Ultimately, Mr. Lindberg hoped that Quickspin would make quite the splash in Italy, “storming the country with some of our most exciting games.”